 Monthly Archives: April 2014

 MURDER: It took at least FIVE cops to murder a homeless guy a few weeks ago.
-As far as I know NONE of them have been arrested yet but the victim is most surely dead.
+As far as I know none of them have been arrested yet but the victim is most surely dead.
 Shot by several of them.
 But now the cops are in Federally mandated training to be more effective, less out-of-control aggressive enforcers of law and order.
 Like a few sympathetic training sessions are going to work with people already in love with guns and power.
 They obviously need to be fired.
 Never happen.
 Too many law suits, too much political bullshit.

 RESCUE: Today, at work, one small person with a disability showed symptoms of seizure activity.
 It is our responsibility to call 911 immediately.
-Within a relatively short period of time, help arrived in the form of THREE vehicles (one ambulance, one paramedic vehicle and one fire truck) along with a total of SEVEN rescuers.
+Within a relatively short period of time, help arrived in the form of three vehicles (one ambulance, one paramedic vehicle and one fire truck) along with a total of seven rescuers.
 Wow, that’s a lot of help…so much help in fact that people were getting in each other’s way.
 I choose to think it was a training opportunity for new recruits, otherwise surely we would have witnessed a smaller more efficient operation.
 Or is everyone involved with public service moving in packs these days.
 I feel cranky and sad about all of this.
 We need a better breed of police officers and a wiser use of resources.

 I am excited.
 Fargo premiers tonight.
 A take-off of the infamous Coen Brothers film.
 It takes place in Bemidji and Duluth…HOME.
 Actually filmed in Canada but hopefully there will be a shot of Paul Bunyan and Lake Superior in there somewhere just to make me all nostalgic and sentimental then.
 Minnesotan tack ‘then’ on the end of a lot of sentences.
 Just because.
 According to the promo characters will say Jeez and Ya betcha a lot also.
 You can see why I am SO excited.
 Snow and murder.